 - Remind you of obligations, appointments, and budget constraints

-For those of you who are looking at bridal magazines, but worry you don't have the aesthetic eye to pull it off, look for wedding planners who are designers.
-They can:
+If you've been looking at bridal magazines, but worry you don't have the aesthetic eye to pull it off, look for a wedding planner who is a designer.
+A planner can:

 - Give you ideas, and tell you about current trends